Floloffel/Bassoon2425/mic_positions/concept_optimizer.md

 To simplify the modell we make some assumptions:
-* A (top) plane won't be moved.
-Thus it is the reference plane
 * z offset of B, C, D plane is the same
 * mic planes are perfectly flat
 * B and C planes cannot be tilted on z plane